MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-an-installation-package.md

 | ![component icon](media/installed-component.png "Component icon") Run all from My computer | Will install the feature and all of its sub–features.                                                                    |
 | ![component icon](media/not-installed-component.png "Component icon") Not available            | Will not install the selected feature or sub–features.                                                                   |

-We recommend that you install each [!INCLUDE[prodshort](../includes/prodshort.md)] feature and additional component that you are going to register on all client computers.
+We recommend that you install each Dynamics GP feature and additional component that you are going to register on all client computers.

-7. Specify the location on the client computer where you want the [!INCLUDE[prodshort](../includes/prodshort.md)] files installed.
+7. Specify the location on the client computer where you want the Dynamics GP files installed.
 If you don’t enter the location, the default location is \\Program Files\\Microsoft Dynamics\\GP on the hard disk that has the operating system installed.

-    Be sure that the location is a valid location for every computer on which the installation package is used to install [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
+    Be sure that the location is a valid location for every computer on which the installation package is used to install Dynamics GP 2018.

     After you have specified the installation folder, click Next.